Norm Nelson: Early career

-USAC
+AAA and USAC

 In 1950, Nelson was racing the American Automobile Association (AAA) Stock Car division in its first season and was leading the national points going into the final race at the Springfield Mile.
 Second-place driver Jay Frank was the only driver who could catch him in the points and he had to win while Nelson had to not finish the race.
 "That's exactly what happened", Nelson said.
 "The engine on my Oldsmobile blew and he won the race."

-Earlier that season he lost all of his points earned for winning a race at Milwaukee after USAC determined he had used an illegal gear.
-He was using a special mountain gear in his Oldsmobile; he pointed out (to no avail) that the part can be found in a parts catalog.
-He continued to race in AAA Stock Car races in 1952, 1953, and 1954 - collecting top-five finishes at Toledo Raceway Park, Dayton Speedway, Illiana Speedway, and Milwaukee.
+During a condensed 1951 season, Nelson lost all of his points earned for winning a race at Milwaukee after the AAA Contest Board determined he had used an illegal gear.
+He was using a special mountain gear in his Oldsmobile; he pointed out (to no avail) that the part could be found in a parts catalog.
+Nelson won the following race, also at Milwaukee, and the points he lost would have made him the 1951 champion, which instead was won by Rodger Ward.
+Nelson continued to race in AAA Stock Car races in 1952, 1953, and 1954 with less success - collecting top-five finishes at Toledo Raceway Park, Dayton Speedway, Illiana Speedway, and Milwaukee.

 Nelson joined up with Carl Kiekhaefer's Chrysler team in 1955.
 He won a 1955 stock car race at the Milwaukee Mile and blew his right front tire right after winning the race causing the car to skid into the walls.
 Nelson's crew had done their pit stop in 1 minute and second-place finisher Marshall Teague had a 1-minute and 40 seconds stop.
 He raced at Wilmot Speedway in Kenosha in 1959 and won the track's modified stock class.
-He returned to driving on the national tour and finished third in 1958 and 1959.
+He returned to driving at the national level, and finished third in 1958 and 1959.
 For the first time in his career, Nelson drove in someone else's car when Bill Trainor hired him to race.
 He won a race at the DuQuoin State Fairgrounds Racetrack and had several second-place finishes during his 1960 championship season.
-He added a win in the Midwest Association for Race Cars (MARC), the forerunner to ARCA in a race under dual sanction with USAC.

-Beginning in 1963, Nelson hired Jerry Kulwicki (Alan Kulwicki's father) to build engines for his race cars.
+Beginning in 1963, Nelson hired Gerald Kulwicki (Alan Kulwicki's father) to build engines for his race cars.
 Nelson began his 25th season of racing in 1965 by winning the season-opening USAC Stock Car race at Milwaukee over Paul Goldsmith.
 Nelson took the lead away from Parnelli Jones when his engine blew up late in the race.
 Three NASCAR drivers competed in the event - Richard Petty, David Pearson, and Bobby Isaac.

 Nelson won the Yankee 300 race at Indianapolis Raceway Park in 1965 which contributed toward him winning his second driver's championship that season.
 Nelson won the 150-mile event at Langhorne Speedway in 1966 and he won his third season championship.
 He also won his second straight Yankee 300 at IRP.

 When Nelson retired from driving in 1976 because of detached retina, he was tied with A. J. Foyt for second on the all-time USAC victories list with 35 wins.